 Trans people tend to cut off from family and friends or else hide in the closet some years ago.
 My experience tells me that it is not working.
 We have done a Transgender Mental Health Survey and a Violence Against Transgender people Survey in Hong Kong and noticed there is a very high risk of the community suffered from mental issues and suicidal thoughts.
 With our hotline and counseling service, we have re-engaged a lot of families to support them trans kids as well as connecting trans people with a healthy social life.

 She was selected as one of the “45 People Aged 45 or Below Making a Difference in Hong Kong” by Baccarat Magazine in 2012.

 I read that you’re Christian.
 Why do you think some Christians fail to accept LGBTQ people when one of the main teachings is to love thy neighbor as thyself?

-What do you wish people understood about persons that align their body with their gender identity?
+What do you wish people understood about persons that align their bodies with their gender identity?

-A very simple believe as not to judge.
+A very simple belief as not to judge.
 See the world as one and the beautiful creations of diversity.

 She has been active for more than a decade highlighting the need for gender recognition and anti-discrimination legislation to be enacted in support of transgender individuals.